 Furthermore, these patients showed significant improvements in PEI symptoms, including the following:4

-Pancreatic exocrine insufficiency can be observed in up to 40% of patients with coeliac disease.
-In a prospective, longitudinal follow-up study of adult coeliac patients with PEI, 90% of patients who received pancreatin were found to have significant long-term improvements in their chronic diarrhoea.
-This was demonstrated by a reduction in stool frequency (p ?
-0.0001).
+Pancreatic exocrine insufficiency can be observed in up to 40% of patients with untreated coeliac disease.
+In a prospective, longitudinal follow-up study of adult untreated coeliac disease patients with PEI, 90% of patients who received pancreatin were found to have significant long-term improvements in their chronic diarrhoea.
+This was demonstrated by a reduction in stool frequency (p ≤ 0.0001).
 These patients also reported subjective improvements in both consistency and urgency, and a significant symptomatic benefit.6,7

 - Hardt PD, Ewald N. Exp Diabetes Res.
 2011; doi: 10.1155/2011/761950.
 Epub 2011 Aug 1.

 - Ewald N et al. World J Gastroenterol.
 2013; 19(42):7276-7281

 - Cummings MH et al. Practical Diabetes 2015; 32(2): 54-58.